-The new generation of silicon IF Variable-Gain Amplifiers (VGAs) such as the IDTF1240 has delivered a breakthrough improvement in SNR by incorporating FlatNoise technology.
-FlatNoise ensuresthat the noise figure stayslow even as gain is reduced (figure 2b), in contrast to the past where engineers have had to accept a 1dB deterioration in noise figure with every 1dB reduction in gain.
-As a result, the system SNR can be improved by up to 2 dB while still maintaining very high linearity.
+The new generation of silicon IF Variable-Gain Amplifiers (VGAs), such as the IDTF1240, has delivered a breakthrough improvement in SNR by incorporating FlatNoise technology.
+FlatNoise ensures that the noise figure stays low even as gain is reduced (figure 2b), in contrast to the past, where engineers have had to accept a 1dB deterioration in noise figure with every 1dB reduction in gain.
+As a result, the system SNR can be improved by up to 2 dB while maintaining very high linearity.

 Figure 2b.
 Effect of FlatNoise technology on IF VGA noise figure (F1240).

 Linearity is another important parameter that has recently been significantly improved in silicon devices.
-IDT’s F0480 silicon-based RF VGA with new Zero-Distortion technology is able to achieve > 40dBm OIP3 with 2000MHz of BW and 23dB of adjustment range at only 100mA quiescent current (figure 2c).
+IDT’s F0480 silicon-based RF VGA with new Zero-Distortion technology can achieve > 40dBm OIP3 with 2000MHz of BW and 23dB of adjustment range at only 100mA quiescent current (figure 2c).
 Generally, improving linearity and Bandwidth at the VGA gives designers greater flexibility to implement the receive system.

 Figure 2d.
 Glitch-Free SOI DSA (F1950).